-Is it bad that I sometimes base friendships off of the foods people like and dislike?
+Is it bad that sometimes I base friendships off of the foods people like and dislike?
 For example…if you like peanut butter, I automatically like you.
-If you like olives…you’re going to have to work really hard to make me like you.
-Honestly – my biggest fear in life is that my children are either going to despise peanut butter or worse off, be allergic to it.
-Unfortunately I’d be there mother and HAVE to deal with that. #firstworldproblems
+If you like olives…you’re going to have to work really hard to make me like you (cough Emily and Linley).
+Honestly – my biggest fear in life is that my children are either going to despise peanut butter or worse off, be allergic to it. #thehorror

 The good thing is that I haven’t met many people who voluntarily don’t like peanut butter.
-It’s the food of the gods if you ask me 🙂
+It’s the food of the Gods if you ask me.
+It’s Friday and we’re sharing a recipe video!
+I know, I know…we don’t normally share videos on Friday, but we’re doing this for your own good.
+Why?
+Becuase you NEED to make this baked oatmeal recipe this weekend.
+It screams Sunday morning.

 Can we talk about the ripeness of bananas for a hot second?